-Report Title Purpose and Summary Conservation District and the Carrizo and in for 2019, and several other years, the average drawdown is (INTERA, 2021b) equal to or greater than 50 percent (%) of the DFC (Threshold Level 1).
-In 2019, , the average drawdown is equal to or greater than 60% of the DFC (Threshold Level 2) for the Carrizo Aquifer.
+Conservation District (INTERA, 2021b) and the Carrizo in 2019, and the average drawdown for both aquifers is equal to or greater than 50 percent (%) of the DFC (Threshold Level 1).
+In 2019, the average drawdown is equal to or greater than 60% of the DFC (Threshold Level 2) for the Carrizo Aquifer.
 A review of POSGCD compliance with PDLs found that no aquifers are currently exceeding 50% of their respective PDLs.